 First, wash and dry the drop cloth material.

-Wrap some of the drop cloth around the pillow and pin in place.
+Wrap some of the drop cloth around the pillow and pin it in place.
 I find this works better for me than measuring and cutting.
+Folding it over the pillow will give you one edge you won't have to pin, cut and sew.

-Remove pillow, and sew, leave about 1/2 of one side opening for turning and to have enough room to stuff the pillow back inside.
+Remove the pillow, and sew.
+Leave several inches of one side opening for turning, and have enough room to stuff the pillow back inside.
 Press fabric if needed.

 Printing Leaves on Drop Cloth Fabric

-I wasn't worried about this paint leaking through the fabric but if you are using a lighter fabric you may want to put a piece of paper between the front and back just in case the paint bleeds through.
+I wasn't worried about this paint leaking through the fabric but if you are using a lighter fabric you may want to put a piece of paper between the front and back to prevent the paint from bleeding through.

-Prepare a plate with shades of green paint (I also used black) and fabric medium.
+Prepare a plate with shades of green paint (I also used some black) and fabric medium.

 Coat the back of a leaf with the different shades of paint.